-Perched 300 metres above the main trail, the optional diversion to Rifugio Vicenza is a barren place surrounded on all three sides by towering rockfaces.
+Perched 300 meters above the main trail, the optional diversion to Rifugio Vicenza is a barren place surrounded on all three sides by towering rockfaces.

-3- TRE CIME DI LAVAREDO LOOP: Day hike at Dolomites
+3) TRE CIME DI LAVAREDO LOOP: Italy hike for amazing views

 The hike is rather flat and suitable for all, but I guarantee you the 360 views you will get as you work your way around the mountain are just incredible.

-5- MONTE VESUVIUS: A short hike with rich history in Italy
+5) MONTE VESUVIUS: A short hike with a rich history in Italy

 Located east of Naples in the Campania region, Mount Vesuvius is an active somma-stratovolcano that is most famous for its destruction of Pompeii and other nearby cities in AD 79.

 Though its reputation was formed long ago, it maintains the status of being one of the most dangerous volcanoes in the world since 3 million people live in the eruption radius.
 Despite this, many come to hike up Mount Vesuvius when traveling in Italy.

 The hike starts at the Vesuvio National Park parking lot where you pay to enter before climbing 850 ft. in 1 mile.
 It is a short 35-minute hike filled with gorgeous views of the Gulf of Naples, the national park, and nearby cities of Pompei and Naples.

 The views are incredible but the history alone makes it a hike in Italy that you cannot miss!

 6) LAKE COMO TO MONTE SAN PRIMO: Hike in Italy for the views